Annual Health Checks and Vaccinations

 Pocedure for NEWLY ACQUIRED RABBIT VACCINATIONS:

-- Phone us or e-mail us your details and we will either call you back or e-mail you
+- Phone us or e-mail us your details and we will either call you back or respond to your email

-- Once assessed we will book you in for two VIDEO consultations - one with a nurse and one with our vet
+- Once assessed we will book you in for the necessary consultations - one with a nurse (done by telemedicine) and one with our vet

 - In order to maximise vaccination efficacy AND to reduce travel we would like to vaccinate baby rabbits at 10 and 12 weeks of age.
 We do appreciate that in high risk situations we may need to consider an earlier vaccination.

-- All of the above consultations and actual vaccinations are included in our rabbit packs
+- All of the above is included in our rabbit packs

 Pocedure for ANNUAL RABBIT VACCINATIONS: